Bisi Ezerioha: Motorsports

-In 2019, Bisi built the world's first electric 935 Porsche making 636hp.
-He followed up with a longtail Moby Dick inspired 935 known as the Moby X, also in EV format, with 640hp.
-Both were exhibited in the Petersen Automotive Museum, showcased in the "We Are Porsche" exhibit (2023-2024), commemoration Porsche's 75 years as a brand.
+In 2019, Ezerioha built the "935 K3V", the company's first electric conversion project.
+The project is based on a 1984 911 chassis, with a custom Porsche 935 style body built using original Kremer 935 molds, and is powered by the electric motor from a Tesla Model S, producing 636 hp.
+He followed up with a longtail Moby Dick inspired 935 known as the Moby X, also in EV format, with 640 hp.
+Both were exhibited in the Petersen Automotive Museum, showcased in the "We Are Porsche" exhibit (2023-2024), commemorating Porsche's 75 years as a brand.
 The two cars were the only electric vehicles in the display.

 Motor MythBusters

 Ezerioha was later chosen to host Motortrend's automobile-themed spinoff of MythBusters, titled Motor MythBusters.
 He was also joined by Faye Hadley and MythBusters veteran Tory Belleci in testing tall tales and stories related to automobiles.